vladleesi/kutilicious/README.md

 ## Android Color
 - `lightenColor`: Lightens an RGB color by a given percentage.
 It takes an integer color value and a percentage value between 0.0 and 1.0 as inputs.
 The function returns the lightened color as an integer value representing ARGB components.
+- `darkenColor`: Darkens an RGB color by a given percentage.
+See `lightenColor`.

 ## License